Myths about nuclear power

 „If we promote nuclear power in Europe, poor countries like Namibia and Niger where uranium is mined benefit from it.“

-Niger is a particularly impressive example of this.
-Historically, the country is one of the world's largest uranium producers.
-Most of the uranium went to France, which ruled Niger as a colonial (external link, opens in a new window) power until 1960.
-The country is one of the poorest in the world, but now has a radioactive legacy for which the French mining company Orano is not implementing sufficient safety and remediation measures.
+Niger is a particularly pertinent example of this.
+Historically, the country is one of the world’s largest uranium producers.
+Most of the uranium went to France, which ruled Niger as a colonial power until 1960.
+The country is one of the poorest in the world, but now has a radioactive legacy — for which the French mining company Orano is failing to implement sufficient safety and remediation measures.

-In the southwest of the USA, four million tons of uranium ore have been mined on the territory of the indigenous Diné since the 1950s.
+In the southwest of the USA, four million tonnes of uranium ore have been mined on the territory of the Indigenous Diné people since the 1950s.
 However, the more than 500 abandoned mines within the reserve have still not been rehabilitated.
 There is hardly a family that has not lost a member to lung cancer.
-Uranium mining therefore only causes problems for poor countries and indigenous peoples.
+The overwhelming impacts of uranium mining therefore disproportionately affect poorer countries and Indigenous peoples.
 All the more reason to prevent nuclear power!

 8 - Nuclear power also brings energy security and development to African countries.